awsdocs/aws-php-developers-guide/doc_source/sqs-examples-enable-long-polling.md

 + Retrieve one or more messages with long polling using [ReceiveMessage](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sqs-2012-11-05.html#receivemessage)\.
 + Create a long polling queue using [CreateQueue](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sqs-2012-11-05.html#createqueue)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Set Attributes on a Queue to Enable Long Polling<a name="set-attributes-on-a-queue-to-enable-long-polling"></a>
+## Set attributes on a queue to enable long polling<a name="set-attributes-on-a-queue-to-enable-long-polling"></a>

  **Imports**